Electrical Engineers

 Earnings

 Starting salaries for all engineers are generally much higher than for workers in any other field.
-Entry-level electrical engineers with a bachelors degree in engineering earn a median salary of $69,000, according to a winter 2019 salary survey by the National Association of Colleges and Employers.
-The U.S. Department of Labor reports that the median annual salary for electrical engineers was $...
+Entry-level electrical engineers with a bachelors degree in engineering earned a median salary of $76,736, according to the Winter 2024 National Association of Colleges and Employers Salary Survey.
+The U.S. Department of Labor reports that the median annual salary for electrical engineers...

 Work Environment